20,000 Worldclass University Lectures Made Illegal, So We Irrevocably Mirrored Them

 Re: (Score:2)

-Also to add, the summary title doesn't seem based on any ruling from a judge or jury.
-It's just pure clickbait.

-Background on why videos deleted/Closed Captioning (Score:4, Informative)
+Background on why videos deleted/Closed Captioning (Score:5, Informative)

 http://reason.com/blog/2017/03... [reason.com]